-Community Parks
+Regional and Community Parks

-The County Department of Parks and Recreation started in 1944 to help combat the growing urbanization in Los Angeles County, with roots in the 1920s.202 As part of the effort to create green spaces and specific land uses, the Los Angeles County Regional Planning Commission began a focused study on the land use in ESGV.
-The ESGV was the first of the Planning Commission's ten sub-regional area plans, which it completed in 1956.203 In a 1959 article in the Daily News-Post, Milton Breivogel, chairman of the County Regional Planning Commission, noted the sudden population surge.
-He stated that the "present population of the valley, east of the San Gabriel River is 350,000, three times that of 1950."204 He stressed the need for regional park facilities to help preserve some of the open spaces.
-The County's master plan in 1959 included a goal to preserve 10 acres of land for parkland per 1,000 people.205 Los Angeles County used the 1956 Area Plan to establish numerous parks from the late 1950s through the 1980s.
+Several agencies were established on July 1, 1903, to oversee park and recreational facilities and programs within the County.
+The Parks Division was responsible for maintaining the park's physical upkeep under the Forester and Fire Warden's Office, while the Department of Recreation, Camps and Playgrounds administered park programming.
+The County of Los Angeles Department of Parks and Recreation was created on July 1, 1944 to consolidate these efforts in order to combat the County's growing urbanization.228 As part of the effort to create green spaces and specific land uses, the Los Angeles County Regional Planning Commission began a focused study on the land use in ESGV.
+The ESGV was the first of the Planning Commission's ten subregional area plans, which it completed in 1956.229 In a 1959 article in the Daily News-Post, Milton Breivogel, chairman of the County Regional Planning Commission, noted the sudden population surge.
+He stated that the "present population of the valley, east of the San Gabriel River is 350,000, three times that of 1950."230 He stressed the need for regional park facilities to help preserve some of the open spaces.
+The County's master plan in 1959 included a goal to preserve 10 acres of land for parkland per 1,000 people.231 Los Angeles County used the 1956 Area Plan to establish numerous parks from the late 1950s through the 1980s